 What would umbrella insurance do?

-Umbrella insurance kicks in where your standard policy (homeowners, auto, boat, etc.) left off.
-Instead of you having to cover all of the expenses from that lawsuit, your umbrella insurance would take care of it.
+Umbrella insurance kicks in where your underlying policy left off if you have a claim that exceeds the limit on that underlying policy.
+Instead of you having to cover the leftover expenses from that lawsuit, your umbrella insurance can take care of it.
 You’d be protected.
-Don’t underestimate how expensive court costs and liability situations can be – the costs can skyrocket into the millions.
-Your umbrella insurance is there to take the fall for you.
-It fills the gaps in your coverage.
+Don’t underestimate how expensive court costs and liability situations can be – the costs can skyrocket.
+Your umbrella insurance is there to take the fall for you – up to the limit on that policy, naturally.

 How much umbrella insurance do you need?

 To determine how much umbrella insurance is right for you, you have to consider your assets and your risks.
 For example, do you have a teenaged driver?
-Run a home-based business where people visit your property frequently?
 Have a dog that could bite someone?
 Have a pool?
-Own a boat?
 (By the way, dogs and home insurance don’t always get along.
 Umbrella policies can help dog owners mitigate their risk.)
 Basically, think of things that could put you on the receiving end of a lawsuit – in other words, personal risks that you face in your day-to-day life.

 How much does umbrella insurance cost?